 Seniors receive services and participate in activities that support their independence, enhance their dignity and quality of life, meet their diverse needs and interests, reflect their experience and skills, and encourage community involvement and socialization.

-Activities may include: engaging programs, educational (nutritional, medical, financial, and safety) and fitness classes, arts and crafts, recreational (billiards, cards, games, music, and theater) interests, gardening, volunteering, day trips, basic haircutting, and more.
-Some activities and day trips may require small fees.
+Services may include transportation to and from the centers, breakfast and lunch, and individual counseling.
+Activities may include educational and fitness classes, arts and crafts, recreational interests, volunteering, day trips, basic haircutting, and more.
+Some activities and day trips may require minimal fees.

-Seniors and disabled adults (age 18 and older) who need assistance to and from the vehicle receive door-through-door transportation (driver escorts) for either scheduled non-emergency medical appointments or non-medical activities.
-Either a Transportation Specialist or riders schedule the trips.
+Seniors and disabled adults (age 18 and older) who need assistance to and from the vehicle receive door-through-door transportation for either scheduled non-emergency medical appointments or non-medical activities.
 Riders pay a mileage-based fee.